 The myth that women who aren’t “wet” aren’t turned on isn’t totally true.

 Partners often associate vaginal wetness with “how they’re doing” in regards to satisfying their partner in bed when often-times it’s not 100% connected.

 Vaginal lubrication; how and what your body produces is also different for everyone.
 There’s no “right amount.”
 Where you are in your cycle, how much foreplay is involved before sex, and whether or not you’re on hormonal birth control are also all factors in “getting wet”.
 Sometimes after a long sex session, your own vaginal lubrication just can’t keep up with the task and you may need to bring in some outside help (that’s okay, nothing is wrong).
 If you’re curious and want to dig in on the science, I really like this article from the company that makes my favorite period tracking app: Clue.
 The important thing to know without getting too science-y on you is that communication is key.

 1. If you’re needing more stimulation or foreplay to achieve sufficient vaginal wetness to make sex feel good for you – talk about it!

-2. If you’re on birth control and always have a hard time with vaginal wetness – it’s likely a hormonal side effect and it will be helpful to have a handy dandy bottle of lube to help make sex more pleasurable – which is totally okay, let your partner know it’s a side effect of protecting against pregnancy.
+2. If you’re on birth control and always have a hard time with vaginal wetness, it’s likely a hormonal side effect and it will be helpful to have a handy dandy bottle of lube to help make sex more pleasurable.
+This is totally okay, let your partner know it’s a side effect of protecting against pregnancy.
 No biggie.

 Sexual health is normal healthcare and deserves tender loving care and attention.